|

 Houston, Texas, June 14th, 2024: The Africa Sports Ventures Group is launching its grassroots sports initiative, the Africa High Schools Basketball Showcase, at the esteemed Degla Sports Facilities in Nairobi, Kenya on Saturday, June 22nd, 2024.

 This program will showcase a select group of high schools and basketball academies, presenting some of the top high school basketball talents in Kenya.
 The event serves as a qualifier for the continental championship, featuring winning high schools from different countries, scheduled for Accra, Ghana on December 20th & 21st, 2024.
+Houston, Texas, USA, June 12th, 2024: Africa Sports Ventures Group announces Footballer Ademola Lookman of Nigeria and Atalanta BC Football Club as the May 2024 African Athlete of the Month.

 Chosen through a selection process involving global fans on the ASVG WhatsApp Channel, Lookman was voted ahead of Manchester United’s Andre Onana, Nigerian Table Tennis Player Aruna Quadri, and Ghanaian Amputee Footballer Mubarak Mohammed.
 ASVG Media reveals the contenders for the May 2024 African Athlete of the Month and they are: